Adam-92/pureJS_shop_app/README.md

 # Live
   https://js-furniture-shop.netlify.app/

-The project made in pure JavaScript.
-It shows the furniture store.
+The project of the furniture store made in pure JavaScript.

 The project includes: